CiscoSystems/avos/README.md

 First, install the following on the computer you want to run AVOS on (not necessarily the same as your OS cluster). on ubuntu, run (on mac, use pip instead):

     sudo apt-get install python-webpy python-ceilometerclient python-novaclient

+Note: on a Mac, you'll have to download web.py seperately: http://webpy.org/static/web.py-0.37.tar.gz Then extract, and run:

+    python setup.py

 You also need to make a few modifications to a standard (official manual guided) OpenStack install to allow the API's to be accessible.
 These should be made to your control node.